 What Are the Penalties For Driving Under the Influence?

 There are laws in place to prevent drivers from operating a vehicle while they are under the influence.
 The laws are not always the same and will usually vary from one state to the next.
 While some states could consider it a misdemeanor, other states consider this act a felony.
 If someone is charged with a felony, they will suffer greater consequences.
-These consequences could include spending years in prison for choosing to drive while under the influence of certain substances.
+Continue reading to find out what the penalties are for driving under the influence in New Jersey.

 Blood Alcohol Content